 What is Waterfowl?

-Waterfowl inhabit all of the world's continents except Antarctica.
+Waterfowl inhabit all continents except Antarctica.
 Penguins are flightless birds that belong to the order Sphenisciformes, different from the waterfowl's Anseriformes order.
 Anseriformes is divided into three families: Anhimidae (screamers, three species), Anseranatidae (only the Magpie-Goose), and Anatidae (waterfowl, 174 species).

 For those who have seen the American Coot, that bird is not a duck.
 For one thing, it has no webbing on its feet.
 They belong to the family Rallidae.